-By way of derogation to the Section III, Chapter R Investment Restrictions, the Sub-Fund employs an "Absolute VAR Approach" method to calculate and monitor the global exposure, based on a market standard model with the following features:
+By way of derogation to the Section III, Chapter R Investment Restrictions, the Sub-Fund employs an "Absolute VaR Approach" method to calculate and monitor the global exposure, based on a market standard model with the following features:

 - One-tailed confidence interval of 99%;

-- Holding period of 1 month (20 business days);
+- Holding period of 1 month (20 Business days);

 - Observation period of at least 1 year (250 days);

 - Daily update of the data;

 - Daily calculation.

-The VaR (Value-at-risk) is a risk measure that can be defined as the estimated maximum potential loss at a given confidence level (probability) over a specific time period under normal market conditions.
+The VaR is a risk measure that can be defined as the estimated maximum potential loss at a given confidence level (probability) over a specific time period under normal market conditions.

-The maximum level of Value at risk of the Sub-Fund is set at 20%.
+The maximum level of VaR of the Sub-Fund is set at 20%.